vippsas/vipps-report-api/vipps-report-api-faq.md

 [partner types](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner#partner-types)),
 it is the same as using the merchant's own API keys.

-When a merchant shares its API keys for a sale unit with an integration partner, Vipps has no way of knowing whether the API calls are made by the merchant or the integration partner.
+When a merchant shares its API keys for a sales unit with an integration partner, Vipps has no way of knowing whether the API calls are made by the merchant or the integration partner.
 This is why we require that all API requests made by a partner on behalf of a